 The bill also seeks to force both chambers of Congress to pass a budget by April 15, threatening in a constitutionally questionable provision to withhold lawmakers’ pay until the job is complete.
 According to the bill, the salaries of members of either chamber that fails to approve a new budget on time will be held in escrow until a budget is adopted or until the expiration of the new 113th Congress.

 That provision is squarely aimed at Senate Democrats, who haven’t approved a new budget in nearly four years.
-White House press secretary Jay Carney said at a Tuesday briefing that the president "welcomes" the GOP bill and would not block it from becoming law.
-But Obama would prefer a long-term solution on the debt ceiling to avoid a repeat of what happened in the summer of 2011, when Congress and the administration put the government a day away from defaulting on U.S. debt.
+Obama said on January 14 in a White House press conference that he won’t negotiate with Republicans on the federal debt ceiling as he did back in the summer of 2011 when Congress and the administration put the government a day away from defaulting on U.S. debt.

 House Republicans have recently struggled to get support within their own caucus on tax and spending issues.
 The majority of the caucus opposed two different fiscal cliff plans that featured tax hikes, in addition to voting against a $50 billion-plus bill to repair the damage caused by Hurricane Sandy because the measure did not include spending cuts to offset the cost.